 The Root of the Behavior

-Communication would form a critical part of the relationship between the Border Terrier and his owner, the hunter.
-Once a Border Terrier had located the prey, it would be necessary for him to alert the hunter to inform him that he had the prey cornered and was about to drive it from its earthly tunnel to above the ground.
-The Border Terrier would accomplish this through his own unique sound that to some is reminscent of singing.
+Communication would form a critical part of the relationship between the workmate and his owner, the hunter.
+Once this eager tracker had located the prey, it would be necessary for him to alert the hunter to inform him that he had the prey cornered and was about to drive it from its earthly tunnel to above the ground.
+The dog would accomplish this through his own unique sound that to some, is reminiscent of singing.
 Others would describe it as more of a howl or even a unique barking or baying sound.
-Some Border Terrier owners liken the "singing" to the baying of a Beagle out on a hunt.
+Some owners liken the "singing" to the baying of a Beagle out on a hunt.
 Beagles were also dogs used in the hunting of rabbits, and though they did not go to ground, they were responsible for alerting their owners to the presence of the desired prey and did so via baying.
-As with many breeds bred for a specific purpose, hunting is immensely satisfying for the Border Terrier.
+As with many breeds bred for a specific purpose, hunting is immensely satisfying for them.
 Today's Border Terriers, though largely placed in pet homes and no longer used for hunting, still possess the drive to do the work they were originally bred to do.
-Because of this, they are still hallmarked by prey drive which can be evidenced by stalking and chasing behaviors toward small animals including rodents, rabbits, and even cats.
+Because of this, they are still hallmarked by a prey drive which can be evidenced by stalking and chasing behaviors toward small animals including rodents, rabbits, and even cats.

 Encouraging the Behavior